Spencer Steer Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 13th in the league.

 © 2023 Data Skrive.
 All rights reserved.